chunribu/miidl/docs/index.md

 #### Modeling

 Notably, we build a 2d-CNN classifier to perform discrimination.
-You can also write annother model manually in PyTorch.

 #### Interpretation

 Shapley values have become one of the most popular feature attribution explanation methods for its sufficient theoretical support.
 Here, Shapley method is recommanded.
-Meanwhile, many other methods are also available.
+Many other methods are also available.

-#### Networking

-Finally, MIIDL builds a network with key genes to reveal potential regulatory relationships, providing reference for further analysis.

----
-### *Citation*

 <script>